Opt in to ZwiftGPS at my.zwift.com and once again get to see where other riders are in ZwiftMap.

 I don’t think Zwift will open up for more third party apps in the near future, and definitely not desktop apps – I wouldn’t if it was my company.
 How would they possibly be able to know and document how personal information is spread and used?

 Based on that I have two sources of data for ZwiftMap:

-- the log file (this is the fallback solution – it enables a basic map and chat log)
+- the log file (this is the fallback solution – it enables a basic map

 - the UDP and TCP packages between the game and the server (this is used if a Pcap driver has been installed on the computer – it enables a more up to date map, still with just one’s own position, a full chat log with usernames, and showing metrics such as w/kg, speed, power, etc. just as fast as the HUD elements update in the game itself)

 Because the mobile API is off-limits, there is of course no way to access information about other users and show them on the map – except from ZwiftGPS.

 By embedding (with full functionality) ZwiftGPS as a map window in ZwiftMap, ZwiftGPS users get the full ZwiftGPS experience whether in a regular browser or directly in a ZwiftMap ‘browser’ as a screen overlay, whatever they prefer.
 ZwiftGPS opt-in is still required and data is only shown for those who opted in.